owncloud/ocis/services/nats/README.md

 By default, `nats-js-kv` is configured as embedded default registry via the `MICRO_REGISTRY` environment variable.
 If you do not want using the build-in nats registry, set `MICRO_REGISTRY_ADDRESS` to the address of the nats-js cluster, which is the same value as `OCIS_EVENTS_ENDPOINT`.
 Optionally use `MICRO_REGISTRY_AUTH_USERNAME` and `MICRO_REGISTRY_AUTH_PASSWORD` to authenticate with the external nats cluster.

-Note that when `MICRO_REGISTRY` is configured using `kubernetes`, the NATS service will not be used but the Kubernetes registry.
-In this case, the `MICRO_REGISTRY_ADDRESS` environment variable needs to be set to the url of the Kubernetes registry.

 ## Persistance

 To be able to deliver events even after a system or service restart, nats will store events in a folder on the local filesystem.
 This folder can be specified by setting the `NATS_NATS_STORE_DIR` enviroment variable.
 If not set, the service will fall back to `$OCIS_BASE_DATA_PATH/nats`.